arp19690/threadcrafts_old/blog/wp-content/plugins/wp-statistics/readme.txt

 Unfortunate we're completely dependent on the search engine sending use the search parameters as part of the referrer header, which they do not always do.

+= Does WP Statistics work with caching plugins? =

+Probably not, most caching plugins don't execute the standard WordPress loop for a page it has already cached (by design of course) which means the WP Statistics code never runs for that page.

+This means WP Statistics can't record the page hit or visitor information, which defeats the purpose of WP Statistics.

+We do not recommend using a caching plugin along with WP Statistics.

+= I get an error message like "PHP Fatal error: Function name must be a string in /../parse-user-agent.php" =

+Do you have eAccelerator installed?
+If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
+As no new versions of eAccelerator have been released for over 3 years, you should look to replace it or disable it.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.